 Follow-up after treatment for advanced or When tumors have spread to other parts of the body from the original tumor site.: A multidisciplinary, international group of over 60 doctors who have extensive experience caring for chordoma patients.
 The group is responsible for developing and publishing consensus guidelines, based on all available medical and scientific evidence, for the treatment of primary and recurrent chordoma. recommendations

-The Chordoma Global Consensus Group guidelines state that you should have an A type of imaging scan that is used initially to help diagnose chordoma, as well as during follow up to check for recurrence or metastasis. every 3 to 6 months for the next 3 years following any treatment you have for recurrent, advanced, or When tumors have spread to other parts of the body from the original tumor site. disease.
-In some cases of advanced or metastatic disease treatment is ongoing, and regular MRIs will be done during treatment to monitor how well the treatment is working.
-Beyond that, there is not enough data to make the same recommendations for everyone.
+In some cases of advanced or metastatic disease treatment is ongoing and regular MRIs will be done during treatment to monitor how well the treatment is working.
+Apart from that, there is not enough data to make the same recommendations for everyone.
 Your doctors will use their best judgment based on the state of your disease, general health, ongoing treatments, and other factors to decide on follow-up care.
 You should be vigilant about caring for yourself and checking in with your doctors.1

 When your treatment ends, life doesn’t necessarily return to the way it was before you were diagnosed with chordoma.
 In fact, it’s very common for patients and caregivers to refer to post-treatment life as “the new normal.”
 Your family, work, health, body, and relationships can all be affected by the disease, the treatments, and everything else you have gone through along the way.
 You may not be able to go back to exactly how things were before, for many reasons, and it is okay to take time to learn what’s normal for you now.